anthonyjsmith/anthonyjsmith.github.io/_posts/2016-04-30-what-if-it-were-still-holy-saturday.md

 ---
-title: What if it was still Easter Saturday?
+title: What if it were still Holy Saturday?
-description: What if Jesus' body was still in the tomb until the day when God ushers in his eternal kingdom?
+description: What if Jesus' body were still in the tomb until the day when God ushers in his eternal kingdom?
 What difference would that make?
 date: 2016-04-30 12:50:08.876151000 +01:00
+redirect_from: "/2016/04/30/what-if-it-was-still-easter-saturday/"
 ---
-It's Easter Saturday again!
+It's Holy Saturday again, the day before Easter Day!
 (This time according to the [Eastern church calendar]({% post_url 2016-03-28-dating-easter-a-brief-and-inadequate-guide %}).)
-But what if it was still the _original_ Easter Saturday?
-What if the original Good Friday had been followed not by a single day, but by an extremely long 'Easter Saturday', continuing up to the present and into the future, and lasting until a grand 'Easter Day', on which not only Jesus but all the dead will be raised?
-In other words, what if Jesus' body was still in the tomb, and will remain there until the day when God ushers in his eternal kingdom?
+But what if it were still the _original_ Holy Saturday?
+What if the original Good Friday had been followed not by a single day, but by an extremely long 'Holy Saturday', continuing up to the present and into the future, and lasting until a grand 'Easter Day', on which not only Jesus but all the dead will be raised?
+In other words, what if Jesus' body were still in the tomb, and will remain there until the day when God ushers in his eternal kingdom?
 What difference would that make?

 One answer would be to say that, if Jesus had not been raised from the dead, we would have no way of knowing that the Friday on which Jesus died was in any sense 'Good Friday'.
 There were lots of would-be Messiahs around at the time.
 All of them lived and all of them died without ushering in the Kingdom of God.
 A dead Messiah is a failed Messiah &ndash; especially if he was betrayed by his own people, and especially if he died a shameful death at the hands of the very Romans over whom he was supposed to triumph.
 If Jesus had not been raised from the dead, we would have never even heard of him.